UBC-MDS/introduction-machine-learning/chapters/en/slides/module3/module3_17.md

 *… He attempted to reproduce the research, and found a major flaw: there was some overlap in the data used to both train and test the model.*

+There have been several cases in the news where this occurs.

+In this example, an author of a scientific paper was accused of mixing the training and testing data by accident.

 ---